cherali/localization/markdown/resources.md

 The cost of fetch depends on whether you set `enablePartition` to true or not, and the size of the translation files, by setting `enablePartition` to true, `get` only fetches the required partition so this reduces the latency costs and requires less byte to transfer so `get` function resolves faster. <br>

+You can use some tools or commands to remove spaces and break-lines from original translations files and put output in public folder to save bytes!<br>

 Summary:
 - Calling `init`: Just save options // constant time